Montoya/address-book-snap-tutorial/README.md

 <img src="tutorial-assets/tutorial-show-addresses.png" width="362" height="284" alt="Third Confirmation Attempt">

 Note that you do not need to add addresses to the address book again before showing the addresses that are stored.
-The data in the wallet state is persisted even after updating the Snap!
-It is fetched from persistent storage with this code which you added earlier in this tutorial:
+The addresses you added earlier were persisted even after updating the Snap!
+The data was fetched with this code which you added earlier in this tutorial:

 ```Javascript
 const state = await wallet.request({